Clarence Seedorf celebrates his 43rd birthday today. UEFA.com looks back on his unique achievement in a career full of "unforgettable evenings".

-The only player to have won the UEFA Champions League with three different teams – AFC Ajax, Real Madrid CF and AC Milan – Clarence Seedorf considers himself to have a special bond with Europe's premier club competition.
+The only player to have won the UEFA Champions League with three different teams – Ajax, Real Madrid and AC Milan – Clarence Seedorf considers himself to have a special bond with Europe's premier club competition.

-1997/98: Real Madrid CF
+1997/98: Real Madrid

 2002/03 and 2006/07: AC Milan

-The Netherlands schemer joined FC Internazionale Milano in 2000 and two years later signed for the Nerazzurri's city rivals.
+The Netherlands schemer joined Internazionale in 2000 and two years later signed for the Nerazzurri's city rivals.
 He promptly lifted Europe's biggest prize in his first term with Milan, scalping former sides Madrid, Ajax and Inter along the way.
 Milan edged out Juventus in the final, prevailing on penalties – albeit Seedorf missed his – after a goalless draw at Old Trafford.

 "It's incredible, incredible," he said.
 "I am so, so happy.
 It has been a great spectacle for us, a great atmosphere, a great stadium."
 There was more to come: runners-up in 2005, Seedorf and Carlo Ancelotti's team gained revenge with victory against Liverpool in the 2007 Athens showpiece, Filippo Inzaghi getting both goals.